-Oregon Dog Bite Laws
+Oregon Dog-Bite Laws

-The law specifically states that:
+Oregon law specifically states that:

 • "the plaintiff need not prove that the owner of the dog could foresee that the dog would cause the injury," and